 \subsection{Multimodal LLMs}

-Following the paradigm of connecting multimodal encoders to LLMs using modality adapters, various models have been developed.
-For image-based LLMs, LLaVA \cite{liu2024visual, liu2024improved} applies instruction tuning \cite{weifinetuned} to enhance performance on zero-shot tasks.
-BLIP-2 \cite{li2023blip} uses Q-Former to link a frozen encoder with an LLM, while VILA \cite{lin2023vila} explores pre-training strategies, achieving impressive results in video QA.
-InternVL \cite{chen2023internvl} scales up the size of visual encoders for improved image representation.
-For silent video understanding, Video-LLaVA \cite{lin2023video} aligns both image and video adapters to learn unified representations.
-ShareGPT4Video \cite{chen2024sharegpt4video} uses GPT-4 to generate dense video captions, improving data quality, and LLaVA-Hound \cite{zhang2024directpreferenceoptimizationvideo} introduces DPO to enhance video LLMs' understanding capabilities.
-LLaVA-OneVision \cite{li2024llavaov} enhances the performance of open multimodal LLMs in single-image, multi-image, and silent video scenarios and enables strong transfer learning from images to videos.
-LLaVA-Video \cite{zhang2024video} further creates a high-quality synthetic dataset to further push the performance boundary of video understanding.
-Qwen2-VL \cite{wang2024qwen2} and Qwen2.5-VL \cite{bai2025qwen2} transform images of varying resolutions into different numbers of tokens and design rotary position embedding to enhance video understanding.
-NVILA \cite{liu2024nvila} further enhances the performance of video understanding through scaling up the spatial and temporal resolutions first and then compressing.
-AuroraCap \cite{chai2024auroracap} focuses on video captioning from different perspectives and achieves favourable results on its proposed VDC benchmark.
-F-16 \cite{li2025improving} improves the performance of video LLMs through high-frame-rate modeling with dense sampling at 16 frames per second.
+Following the adapter-based paradigm that connects multimodal encoders to LLMs, a broad family of models has emerged.
+For images, LLaVA applies instruction tuning to boost zero-shot performance \citep{liu2024visual, liu2024improved, weifinetuned}; BLIP-2 links a frozen vision encoder to an LLM via the Q-Former \citep{li2023blip}; VILA studies pre-training strategies with strong video-QA transfer \citep{lin2023vila}; and InternVL scales visual encoders for stronger image representations \citep{chen2023internvl}.
+For silent video, Video-LLaVA aligns image- and video-specific adapters to learn unified representations \citep{lin2023video}; ShareGPT4Video uses GPT-4 to generate dense captions to improve data quality \citep{chen2024sharegpt4video}; and LLaVA-Hound introduces DPO to enhance video understanding \citep{zhang2024directpreferenceoptimizationvideo}.
+More recent systems expand capability and scale: LLaVA-OneVision strengthens open-source multimodal LLMs across single-/multi-image and silent-video settings with strong image-to-video transfer \citep{li2024llavaov}; LLaVA-Video constructs a high-quality synthetic corpus to push video understanding further \citep{zhang2024video}; Qwen2-VL and Qwen2.5-VL map variable-resolution images to variable token counts and adopt rotary position embeddings for improved video modelling \citep{wang2024qwen2, bai2025qwen2}; NVILA scales spatial/temporal resolution before compression \citep{liu2024nvila}; AuroraCap targets video captioning from multiple perspectives and reports favourable results on the proposed VDC benchmark \citep{chai2024auroracap}; and F-16 improves performance via high-frame-rate dense sampling at 16 frame per second (FPS) \citep{li2025improving}.